Embrace connects willing hands with opportunities to serve children in foster, adoptive and kinship care.

 By 2015, Embrace had grown as had the Kendrick Family.
 Bruce and Denise are the proud parents of nine children and three grandchildren and set off on the Hometown Tour with their children traveling the United States to equip churches across the country to launch foster/adoption ministries while the Embrace staff and volunteers remained in North Texas to continue serving children and families.
 During the tour, the Kendrick’s were honored as Angels in Adoption by the Congressional Coalition on Adoption Institute in Washington, DC by Congressman Sam Johnson.

 As the ministry has connected and organized more church ministries, the necessary bandwidth to quantifiably change the outcomes of children in Collin County has developed.
 So in 2016, Embrace launched the Embrace Church Network to leverage its non-profit platform providing a framework for churches to provide more direct services to children and families.
-The Family Beacon initiative was also developed to begin reaching at-risk families before foster care is necessary.
 In the Fall of 2016, Embrace’s Program Coordinator, Mary Wells, and her husband, Collin, were also honored as Angels in Adoption by CCAI in the nation’s capital, and Bruce was appointed to the Collin County Child Welfare Board.

 Today, Embrace continues to innovate foster care and adoption ministry efforts by incubating programs in Collin County through local churches and multiplying those efforts to other areas of Texas and the rest of the country.
-The Embrace office is located on the Historic Square of McKinney, Texas, and you will find the Embrace Staff hard at work equipping churches and reclaiming the care of foster, adopted & orphaned children.
+The Embrace office is located on the Historic Square of McKinney, Texas, and you will find the Embrace Staff hard at work connecting willing hands with opportunities to serve children in foster, adoptive and kinship care.